pellebjerkestrand/AtomicDesignBuildSystem/README.md

 These are all variations of the Swig `include` tag and support the same things it does.

-### Pages and Data
-In Atomic Design, a page is an instance of a template with some data.

-A JSON file in `./source/data/` with the same name as an HTML file in `./source/pages/` is passed to the page during the build process.

 ## Styles (SCSS)
 Just add your SCSS files to the appropriate directory (atoms, molecules etc.) and the build process will take care of finding them and including them in the SASS build.